34 Sleep Hacks for Your Most Restful Night Ever

 Upgrade from warm milk

-Remember the storybook bedtime beverage?
-Don't drink it, as grandma advised, because its high sugar content will spike your cortisol.
-For a grown-up version, Breus recommends his own recipe for banana tea.
+Don't drink dairy before bed (sorry, grandma) because its high sugar content will spike your cortisol.
+For a grown-up version, Dr. Breus recommends his own recipe for banana tea.
 "Bananas have a large amount magnesium, which is incredibly calming," he says.
 The secret is in the peel, where there's three times the amount of magnesium as in the fruit, plus antioxidants that increase absorption.
 Take a banana with the peel on and cut off the tips.
 Boil it in four cups of for five to six minutes, then steep for another five minutes.
 Add honey and cinnamon to taste.
 Hate bananas?
 Brew some decaffeinated green tea, which contains the relaxing agent L-theanine, or try passionfruit tea, which contains chemicals called harman alkaloids that work on the nervous system to make you feel sleepy, according to an Australian study.

-Cue up some tranquilizing tunes—whether it's jazz, classical, new age, world, or the latest from Adele.
-Soft, calming music has been shown to not only help you fall asleep, but also improve the length and depth of your sleep, likely by lowering your heart rate and blood pressure.
+Whether it's jazz, classical, new age, world, or the latest from Adele, soft, calming music has been shown to not only help you fall asleep, but also improve the length and depth of your sleep, likely by lowering your heart rate and blood pressure.
 In a 2013 review of previously published studies, music improved sleep quality among people with chronic sleep disorders, and the benefits increased over time.
 Choose a soothing music app that matches your taste or try Pandora's classical music station, as that genre—specifically, works by Brahms, Handel, Mozart, Strauss and Bach, has been shown to slow brainwaves and put listeners in a meditative mood.

 A hot soak in the bathtub is incredibly relaxing—but beyond that, baths can manipulate our body temperature in a way that prepares us for sleep.
-"A hot bath may promote sleep because our core body temperature rises and then falls when we step out, mimicking what happens naturally when we get drowsy," Dr. Bae says.
+"A hot bath may promote sleep because our core body temperature rises and then falls when we step out, mimicking what happens naturally when we get drowsy," says Dr. Bae.

 Grab a page-turner